vincentslee/haz-discordbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Hazbot is an attempt to give any Discord server a witty penpal to interact with.
 The name "haz" derives from mid 2000's meme culture, which the bot references quite frequently.
 I got the idea while I was removing myself from Discord servers with inactive users.
 I thought that people would be more active if there was someone they could chat with 24/7.
+The bot uses OpenAI gpt-2, a pretrained transformers model which uses deep learning to attempt to replicate human text.

 ### Built With